-The first step in creating an overmolded object is to design the original product.
+The first step in creating an overmolded object or casting bronze is to design the original product.
 Suppose you know what your final product should look like.
 Then, you need to decide on which material you want to use and how much of each type of material you would like to include.

 You may choose to combine several types of plastics with other materials such as wood, metal, or glass.
 Which one you use, yet, depends on the result you are trying to achieve.

 A common way to achieve this type of manufacturing is through the use of injection molding tools.
 In general terms, these tools consist of a cavity plate.
 The plate holds the mold halves together while they are being clamped shut by a clamp mechanism.